-- If assignments are completed, you can change the grade.
-If not, you have no responsibility for follow up.
+- You have no responsibility for follow up.
 (Giving a grade instead of an incomplete is a great "motivator" for students to finish the class.)

 Ultimately, the grade you give a student is your decision.
 Suggestions are simply provided for informational purposes.